Bhagi2960/Mars-Weather-Data-Analysis/README.md

-This assignment consists of two technical products.
-You will submit the following deliverables:
+This assignment consists of two technical products:

 Deliverable 1: Scrape titles and preview text from Mars news articles.

-1)Use automated browsing to visit the Mars news siteLinks to an external site..
+1)Use automated browsing to visit the Mars news site.
+Links to an external site..
 Inspect the page to identify which elements to scrape.

 2)Create a Beautiful Soup object and use it to extract text elements from the website.